dhairs/College-Notes/Fall 2023 Semester/CS 311 - Discrete Math/Composition of Functions.md

 Range of $g=S$ (subset of codomain of $g$)

-[[Matrix Multiplication.md]] can also be understood as a composition of functions.
+[[Matrix Multiplication]] can also be understood as a composition of functions.

 Function

 $$
 \text{Codomain of F is} \;\;
 \begin{align}